What are the most important things to know about Cimduo?

 How should I take Cimduo?

 Cimduo comes in tablet form.
 Each tablet contains:

-Take Cimduo with or without food.
+Take Cimduo by mouth with or without food.

 Always take Cimduo in combination with other HIV medicines.

 If you have taken too much Cimduo, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Cimduo, see the FDA drug label.

 What should I do if I forget a dose?